Marlon Brando and Anna Kashfi (Illustration: Saurabh Singh)

 Anna Kashfi was supposed to be ‘India’s answer to Grace Kelly’ in 1955 and 1956.
 She was declared to be the first Indian actress signed in Hollywood—yet the only time she played an Indian woman onscreen was in her first role as a ‘mute Hindu’.
 Subsequently, she played a Korean, a Mexican and, as the wife of Nat King Cole, an indeterminate ‘exotic’

 Share this on

 Broughton tracked Anna from Wales to America.
-Born in Darjeeling to William Patrick O’Callaghan, a traffic superintendent with the Indian state railways, who was from London but of Irish descent, and his Welsh wife, Phoebe, Anna was raised in Calcutta till she was 13.
+Born in Chakradharpur (now in Jharkhand) in 1934 to William Patrick O’Callaghan, a traffic superintendent with the Indian state railways, who was from London but of Irish descent, and his Welsh wife, Phoebe, Anna was raised in Calcutta till she was 13.
 She created this new identity for herself—in conjunction with Glyn Mortimer, head of a modelling agency, when she started working in London.

 Broughton met her the year after she had lost her son, Christian Devi Brando.
 At one point, caught in what became a lifelong drug spiral, Anna had kidnapped Christian to evade Brando’s custody.
 Christian served five years in prison for killing his half-sister Cheyenne’s boyfriend at his father’s Mullholand Drive home in 1990.
 Christian, one of Brando’s 11 children by several women, finally died of pneumonia in 2008.
 Brando also died in 2004, as had her second husband, parents and brother.
 “I felt the only anchor Anna had in her life was herself, and her painting and sewing, the way she occupied her time, kept her going.
 I felt she was open on one level with me, but also that life had taken its toll on her.
 Her memory was not as sharp in some areas,” says Broughton.